pollypm/example-package/README.md

 - `install`: a list of commands to be executed sequentially when the package is installed.
 - `uninstall`: a list of commands to be executed sequentially when the package is uninstalled.

+*Note:* On package upgrade, the uninstall commands and then the install commands will be executed!

 ### `.polly.json` (Optional)
 Additional metadata for package discovery and information display.